e27182/nRF52832_pesky/README.md

 ## Updates

 ```
+16.01.2018
+  Update readme we new goals
+  Started updating SDK to newer version
+  Investigating moving from modified eMD6.12 to driver provided with [Thingy 52](https://www.nordicsemi.com/eng/Products/Nordic-Thingy-52)

 19.03.2017
   BLE HID Joystick example added (beta)
   Refactored logging to support UART or RTT, configured with defines in Makefile